Karthi736/AI-Based-Transformer-Health-Monitoring-System/README.md

 This project is licensed under the **MIT License**.

-You are free to use, modify, and distribute this project for educational and research purposes with proper credit to the original author.
+You are free to use, modify, and distribute this project for educational and research purposes with proper credit to the original author..